knaidu/problem-solving/arrays/non-uniform_random_number.md

   end
 end
 ```
-- Now generate a random number and find where it lies in this probabiliy sum array
+- Now generate a random number and find where it lies in this probability sum array
 - Use binary search to find it in O(log n)
 ```ruby
 def search(arr, k)